Skip to main content

 Google Review Recency

-Review recency considers the date of the last Google review you received and what distance (number of days) is that away from today.
+Review recency considers the date of the last Google review your business received and how many days have passed since that review was posted.

-Multiple studies by world-renown local SEO company, Sterling Sky, and SEO tool creator and SEO provider, Whitespark have confirmed review recency has an impact on rankings.
+Multiple studies by world-renowned local SEO company, Sterling Sky, and SEO tool creator and SEO provider, Whitespark have confirmed review recency has an impact on rankings.

 In fact, if you want to see a quick jump in your local search engine rankings, earning a recent customer review can do just that.
 Check out the video by Whitespark below that shows Google review recency in action.

 Your review collection process should focus on consistently getting a steady stream of new reviews in the door.
-Google expects to see a steady frequency of reviews for legitimate businesses.
+Google rewards either a relatively steady or increasing velocity of reviews for legitimate businesses.

-Google has automated review filtering systems in place that can be triggered and filter out your reviews if it sees a sudden, suspicious spike in reviews.
+Google has automated review filtering systems in place that can be triggered and filter out your reviews if they see a sudden, suspicious spike in reviews.
 These systems exist to combat and filter out fake reviews, reviews that were purchased, or even malicious negative review attacks.

 Additionally, it can look sketchy to your customers if a notable chunk of your reviews all were posted on a few select days.

-As such, it is critical to have an even flow of reviews coming in the door.
-Asking your customers for reviews should be a routine part of your post-sales and customer services processes.
+As such, it is critical to have an even flow of Google reviews coming in the door.
+Asking your customers for reviews should be a routine part of your post-sale and customer service processes.

 Average Star Rating